alexsabr/AS_Booksynthetized/networking.md

 ## Transport Layer

-The Goal of this layer is to
+The Goal of this layer is to bring packets to their destination with a variable level of reliance, regardless of the quality of the networks used.
-It uses the XXXX  layer to
+It uses the Network  layer to  send packet
 This layer offers the following services to a higher layer :
-- XXXX
-- XXXX
-- XXXX
+- reliability that the data sent will be the data received
+- uniformity, allowing software developper to conceive App that work on a variety of types of network (without them even knowing !)
+- networking protocols which executes on the users hardware versus L3 and below which mostly executes on router and switches, outside of the control of the user.

+Just like the Network Layer, the Transport Layer promotes two type of "means of transportation" Connection-oriented and Connection-less

+The usage of  TCP layer protocols can be reduced to 6 generic functions :
+- LISTEN : Block until someones tries to connect to you
+- CONNECT : Actively try to connect to someone
+- SEND : Data to someone you are connected
+- RECEIVE : block until you receive data from someone you are connected
+- DISCONNECT : Make known that you no longer wish to communicate

 ## Application Layer